jinserk/c2tk/README.md

 ```

 within ~1 minutes Jupyter notebook server will be ready.\
-you can connect to http://localhost:8989.\
+you can connect to the server via http://localhost:8989 .\
 The default password is `Passw0rd!`.

 ### Shell environment